dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/filters.md

 [!code-csharp[](./filters/sample/FiltersSample/Startup.cs?name=snippet_ConfigureServices&highlight=5-8)]

-The preceding code adds three filters globally using the [MvcOptions.Filters]((xref:Microsoft.AspNetCore.Mvc.MvcOptions.Filters) collection.
+The preceding code adds three filters globally using the [MvcOptions.Filters](xref:Microsoft.AspNetCore.Mvc.MvcOptions.Filters) collection.

 ### Default order of execution

 When there are multiple filters for a particular stage of the pipeline, scope determines the default order of filter execution.
 Global filters surround class filters, which in turn surround method filters.
-Generally the desired overriding behavior is achieved without having to explicitly determine ordering.

-As a result of this nesting, the *after* code of filters runs in the reverse order of the *before* code.
+As a result of filter nesting, the *after* code of filters runs in the reverse order of the *before* code.
 The filter sequence:

-* The *before* code of filters applied globally
+* The *before* code of filters applied globally.
-  * The *before* code of filters applied to controllers
+  * The *before* code of filters applied to controllers.
-    * The *before* code of filters applied to action methods
+    * The *before* code of filters applied to action methods.
-    * The *after* code of filters applied to action methods
+    * The *after* code of filters applied to action methods.
-  * The *after* code of filters applied to controllers
+  * The *after* code of filters applied to controllers.
-* The *after* code of filters applied globally
+* The *after* code of filters applied globally.

 Here's an example that illustrates the order in which filter methods are called for synchronous Action filters.